wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

     return $response;
 });
 ```

+> This tutorial is simulating an example, so don't run this live!
+The reason
+> being that 2000 fake phone numbers will be generated, and Vonage will attempt
+> to phone them all!

 So, we have an endpoint to hit on our app.
 It will loop through all the phone numbers to call, but there are two things needed to complete our **synchronous** warning.
 You see that `setAnswerWebhook()` method in the code above?
 Well, once we make that outbound call, Vonage needs to know what to do with it.
 This is where ngrok and our webhooks come in.

 ## Wiring the calls